Elekester/PSO2-Chat-Log-Statistics/README.md

 Your data will be displayed in a table like the example below.
 Clicking on a header will sort the table by that column.
 Clicking it again will reverse the sort.

 ![Output Example](images/output.png)

+The column names are derived from the internal names for each of the chats.

+* The Total column displays the total message count for each player.
+* The Public column displays the Area message count for each player.
+* The Party column displays the Party message count for each player.
+* The Guild column displays the Alliance Message Count for each player.
+* The Reply column displays the Whisper Message Count for each player.
+* The Group column displays the Group Message Count for each player.
+* The Player ID column displays the unique number associated to each player's account.
+* The Names column displays the Player Names and Character Names associated to each player's account.